Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/topics/localisation.md

 ---
 [Topics](../topics.md) > Localisation

+# January 12th, 2021 Livestream
+* Q&A: How can I help with translation- the Spanish one looks like Google Translator? https://www.youtube.com/watch?v=qbaev-b4lbQ

 # December 8th, 2020 Livestream
 * Q&A: How come the translations are weird when it was natively made in Swedish? https://www.youtube.com/watch?v=OloYImcj1GA